Alessandro-Magrini/Medbetareg/README.md

-Medbetareg is a R package containing the software for the method proposed in the article __Generalized Beta Regression to Elicit Conditional Distributions of Medical Variables__ by A. Magrini, D. Luciani and F. M. Stefanini, to be appeared on _Austrian Journal of Statistics_.
+Medbetareg is a R package containing the software for the method proposed in the article:

+A. Magrini, D. Luciani, F. M. Stefanini (2018).
+__Generalized Beta Regression to Elicit Conditional Distributions of Medical Variables__.
+_Austrian Journal of Statistics_, 47(3). https://doi.org/10.17713/ajs.v47i3.629

 R (The R Project for Statistical Computing) need to be installed on your system for Medbetareg to work.
 R can be downloaded from https://www.r-project.org/.